 The limestone cliffs of Cheddar Gorge are an arresting sight.
 One of Somerset’s top attractions, Cheddar Gorge is the largest gorge in England and a feast for the eyes.
-Located in the Mendip Hills, 50 minutes away from Bath and Bristol, the spectacular gorge offers a breathtaking walk along the cliff edge, fantastic views over the Somerset countryside and a great opportunity to spot wildlife.
+Located in the Mendip Hills, 50 minutes away from Bath and Bristol, the spectacular gorge offers a breathtaking walk along the cliff tops, fantastic views over the Somerset countryside and a great opportunity to spot wildlife.
 While visiting Cheddar Gorge is free, you may need to pay for parking.

 How to explore Cheddar Gorge